Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

 Tell your doctor about all your other medicines, especially:

-an antibiotic or sulfa drug;
+an antibiotic or sulfa drug, folic acid, mercaptopurine, theophylline; or

 This list is not complete and many other drugs may affect methotrexate.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.